PlutoZhang/Zowe-docs/topics/techoverview.md

 # Technical overview

-The following diagram and the explanations exemplify how Project Giza works.
+The following diagram and the explanations exemplify how Project Zoe works.

 ![diagram](../images/mvd/zluxserverarchitecture.jpg)